cincuranet/blog/_posts/2012-05-29-232881-one-day-of-my-life-debugging-sql-generator-for-entity-framework-support-in-net-provider-for-firebird.md

 ---
+title: |
-title: "One day of my life - debugging SQL generator for Entity Framework support in .NET provider for Firebird"
+  One day of my life - debugging SQL generator for Entity Framework support in .NET provider for Firebird
 date: 2012-05-29T18:48:57Z
 tags:
   - Entity Framework